Merl Reagle: Representative puzzles: humor and wide-open grids

-His fellow constructors routinely credit Reagle for creating some of the funniest themes for his puzzles.
-One, called "Hit Song", was what he called "Sean Penn's version of "My Way".
+His fellow constructors routinely credit Reagle for creating some of the funniest puzzle themes.
+One, "Hit Song", was what he called "Sean Penn's version of "My Way".
 It included the theme entries I'M IN A / RUSH, NO PICTURES, PLEASE, OR / ELSE YOU'LL LEARN THE / BLACKENED EYE WAY / THE RECORD SHOWS / I'LL BUST YOUR / NOSE IF YOU GET IN... / MY WAY.
 Other much-discussed puzzles carried titles like "Inappropriate Muzak for a Doctor's Office" and "Least Popular Beanie Babies".

 Portrayal in Wordplay

-He was noted for making puzzles with pencil and paper, instead of with the aid of a computer.
-The 2006 documentary Wordplay depicted Reagle's on-camera construction of a crossword that subsequently was published in The New York Times.
-The film then showed various famous crossword enthusiasts, including Bill Clinton, Jon Stewart, the Indigo Girls, and Mike Mussina, attempting to solve the puzzle.
+Reagle was noted for making puzzles with pencil and paper, without a computer.
+The 2006 documentary Wordplay depicts Reagle's construction of a crossword that was later published in The New York Times.
+The film then shows various famous crossword enthusiasts, including Bill Clinton, Jon Stewart, the Indigo Girls, and Mike Mussina, attempting to solve it.

 Other appearances

-In the late 1960s and early 1970s Reagle was a member of a psychedelic rock band Greylock Mansion.
-He played the organ and performed the lead vocals and was also the main songwriter for the group.
-The band released two singles in their active period but never got a deal for a full album.
-All of their old recordings were finally released in 2016 by an underground label Lysergic Sound Distributors.
-Unfortunately Merl Reagle died during the production of the album and never got to witness its release.
+In the late 1960s and early 1970s Reagle was a member of a psychedelic rock band, Greylock Mansion.
+He played the organ, sang the lead vocals, and was also the band's main songwriter.
+Greylock Mansion released two singles in its active period but never got a full album deal.
+All of its recordings were released in 2016 by an underground label, Lysergic Sound Distributors.
+(Reagle died during the album's production.)
+In 2023, television producer Scott Carter debuted a recording of one of Reagle's unreleased songs, "Calliopes and Clowns", on WGCU.

-On November 16, 2008, Reagle was a "special guest voice" on an episode of The Simpsons called "Homer and Lisa Exchange Cross Words."
-In the episode, which featured a New York Times crossword, a cartoon version of Reagle appeared together with Shortz, and Lisa Simpson discovered secret messages embedded in both the clues and the puzzle, which Reagle constructed and Shortz edited.
-The actual crossword appearing that same day in the Times had the embedded messages.
+On November 16, 2008, Reagle was a "special guest voice" on the The Simpsons episode "Homer and Lisa Exchange Cross Words".
+In the episode, which features a New York Times crossword, a cartoon version of Reagle appears together with Shortz, and Lisa Simpson discovers messages embedded in both the clues and the puzzle, which Reagle constructed and Shortz edited.
+The actual crossword appearing that day in the Times had the embedded messages.

 Reagle also was featured on CNN, the Today show, Nightline, Oprah, and National Public Radio.
 In 2013, the Washington Post featured an online interview in its "The Fold" feature.